TaylorBurnham/Unifi-Protect-Extract/README.md

     sudo mv remux /usr/local/bin/
     ```

-6. Create the configuration folder for your processing scripts.

-    `sudo mkdir /etc/unifi-protect-extract`
+Depending on which user is going to run this you need to pause and credential them, give access to the files, etc. Once this is done you will have to create the folder for the processing scripts.

+7. As the user that will be running this script create a directory to hold the script and dotenv file.

+    `mkdir -pv "${HOME}/bin/unifi-protect-extract"`

-7. Place the `unifi-protect.conf` file in the `/etc/unifi-protect-extract` folder and update the following variables.
+8. Place the `ubnt_process` file in that location, and copy the `.env.example` file into the directory with the name `.env`.
+Make `ubnt_process` executable.

+    ```
+    cp ubnt_process "${HOME}/bin/unifi-protect-extract/."
+    cp .env.example "${HOME}/bin/unifi-protect-extract/.env"
+    chmod +x "${HOME}/bin/unifi-protect-extract/ubnt_process"
+    ```

+9. Update the `.env` file with the proper settings.

     `CLOUDKEY_CONTROLLER` with the hostname of your CloudKey controller.